Gyps

 Gyps is a genus of Old World vultures that was proposed by Marie Jules César Savigny in 1809.
 Its members are sometimes known as griffon vultures.
 Gyps vultures have a slim head, a long slender neck with downy feathers, and a ruff around the neck formed by long buoyant feathers.
 The crown of their big beaks is a little compressed, and their big dark nostrils are set transverse to the beak.
 They have six or seven wing feathers, of which the first is the shortest and the fourth the longest.

 Taxonomy

 The genus Gyps was introduced in 1809 by the French zoologist Marie Jules César Savigny to accommodate the Eurasian griffon vulture.
-The genus name is from Ancient Greek gups meaning "vultur".
+The genus name is from Ancient Greek gups meaning "vulture".
 The genus contains eight extant species.

 Two fossil species have been described: